hhhtylerw/eno-delete/README.md

 # eno-delete
  Automatically deletes Capital One Eno virtual cards for when you've made a couple too many.
+ Now supports keywords so you can delete only one site's cards.

- Warning: Program will delete ALL virtual cards if given enough time.
+ Warning: Program will delete ALL virtual cards if "keyword" is left blank.

- Note: Your Capital One session will expire after some time, so you will have to restart and log in again.
+ Note: Your Capital One session will expire after some time, so you may have to restart and log in again.

  How to use: